fredakilla/Quadcopter-Redux-Guide/ReadMe.md

 ## Launching the simulator
 Launch GTA in story mode, the simu will be automatically detected.
 Once in game you can use the following keys:

-- G : To switch to drone mode
+- G : To switch to drone/player mode
-- H : To stop flying and return to the character
+- H : To stop flying and teleport player to the drone position
-- F9 : to open the simulator menu (when you are in drone mode)
+- F9 : to open the simulator menu (only when you are in drone mode)
-- PageUp / PageDown : for the tilt camera
+- PageUp / PageDown : camera tilt
-- R : To reset the drone if you are stuck
+- R : To reset the drone, if you are stuck
-- C : to change the camera
+- C : to change the camera view
 - F : to switch between acro or angle flight mode
-- X : Abort mission
+- X : Abort mission (for active events)
-- B : Restart last mission
+- B : Restart last mission (for active events)

 ## First time installation